Just enter your email address and receive our free monthly newsletter filled with the latest Ohio Events & Activities.

 Today there are 2 houses still standing that were stations on the Underground Railroad.
 One is the Moore House at Court and Mound Streets, and the Doddridge House at the southwest corner of Scioto and Mound Streets.

-Big Pumpkin Capitol
+Big Gourd Capitol